MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-connect-and-query.md

 ---
 # required metadata

-title: Connect and query SQL Server on Linux - SQL Server vNext CTP1 | Microsoft Docs
+title: Connect to SQL Server on Linux - SQL Server vNext CTP1 | Microsoft Docs
-description: Provides an overview of how to connect to SQL Server on Linux.
-Also includes links to topics that show how to use client tools to connect and query SQL Server on Linux.
+description: This topic provides an overview of connection requirements for SQL Server on Linux.
+The sqlcmd tool is used for an example.
 author: rothja
 ms.author: jroth
 manager: jhubbard
-ms.date: 11/08/2016
+ms.date: 11/14/2016
 ms.topic: article
 ms.prod: sql-linux
 ms.technology: database-engine